cicconel11/Rythm_Daw/docs/project_log.md

 ## Current Status (2025-07-17)

+### 2025-07-17T21:37:00-04:00
+**Change**: WebSocket Connection Testing and Debugging
+- Successfully set up a basic WebSocket server for testing WebSocket functionality
+- Verified WebSocket server operation on port 8080 with HTTP server on port 3000
+- Tested WebSocket connections using `wscat` utility
+- Resolved port conflicts and process management issues
+- Documented WebSocket server setup and testing procedures **Outcome**: Confirmed that WebSocket functionality works at a basic level, providing a foundation for more complex WebSocket testing in the NestJS application

 ### 2025-07-17T17:35:00-04:00
 **Change**: Implemented Comprehensive WebSocket Test Infrastructure
 - Created `websocket-test.setup.ts` for managing test application lifecycle